jstewmc/refraction/README.md

 ## Reflection

-PHP's native [Reflection](http://php.net/manual/en/book.reflection.php) library seems to be considered voodoo by many PHP developers.
+PHP's native [Reflection](http://php.net/manual/en/book.reflection.php) library is considered voodoo by many PHP developers.
 It's rarely used and poorly understood.
 Frankly, it was a mystery to me until I started experimenting with it.

 I quickly learned reflection is a powerful tool.
 Reflection allows you to inspect classes, methods, and properties programmatically.
 At runtime, you can check if a class has a method; you can read a method's DocBlock; you can check a property's visiblity; and, much more.
 You can do some pretty amazing things with reflection.